-2. Assume you are in a safe location while the attack began.
-You are informed that there was shooting in classroom A. What action should you take? n a 3.
+- 2. Assume you are in a safe location while the attack began.
+You are informed that there was shooting in a classroom A. What action should you take? - 3.
 You are in a safe location and are capable of making a notification to all the building occupants.
-What content of the notification you will make? t is th 4.
-If you are aware of anyone who holds a firearm carry license, what should you do?
+What is the content of the notification you will make?

+4. If you are aware of anyone who holds a firearm carry license, what should you do?

 5. What information should you provide to the arriving police officers?